-Spring is a great time to observe nesting shorebirds while relaxing in the sun and waiting for ocean temperatures to rise for summer swimming.
+Spring is a great time to observe nesting shorebirds.
 On Massachusetts beaches, shorebird nesting lasts from 6 to 8 weeks, beginning in mid-April and extending through late July.
 After hatching, shorebirds linger on coastal beaches so chicks can learn to find food and fly.
 Several species of shorebirds are listed as Endangered or Threatened under the U.S. Endangered Species Act, as well as under the Massachusetts Endangered Species Act, which also designates Species of Special Concern (species in danger of becoming Threatened, species that have not fully recovered from a past decline, or species that are of an essential ecological position that any decline could adversely affect other species).
 Beachgoers can help to safeguard shorebird numbers by knowing where they nest and how to avoid disrupting mating season success.
 The following information describes Threatened and Endangered Shorebirds in Massachusetts, What Beachgoers Can Do to Protect Shorebirds, What Beach Drivers Can Do to Protect Shorebirds, Shorebird Protection and Monitoring, Bird Watching at the Shore, and Birding Clubs and Other Web Resources.

 Roseate Tern (Sterna dougallii) - Listed as endangered under both federal and state law, the Roseate Tern prefers to nest in mixed colonies with Common and Arctic terns on Massachusetts offshore islands and barrier beaches.
 In recent years, competition from gulls has forced the mixed flocks to nest inshore.
 While the Roseate competes with the other terns for food (small fish) and nesting sites, they benefit from aggressive colony/site defense behavior.
 All three tern species are medium-sized.
 The Roseate has a light gray back and wings, long outer tail feathers, and at the beginning of the breeding season, a black bill, which becomes pink at the base as the season progresses.
 Medium-sized tern species tend to hide their nests under shallow protective cover.
 Chicks fledge between 25 and 28 days, and within a week, leave the nest site to find their own hiding spots.
 They may leave the colony with their parents a few days later.
 For more information on Roseate Terns, see: